 Tribe Truth #3: Find the ‘script’ in the edit.

 Actors can follow a script.
 They have a gift for expressing authenticity even as they speak words written by others.
 Non-actors read a script and end up looking and sounding inauthentic, even if the words were originally their own.
 So toss the script!
 When I direct real people, we have an expansive dialogue that’s captured on film.
 All the while, I’m listening for the real script embedded within.
-This is the gold we’ll mine in the editing room.
+This is the gold we’ll mine in the corporate video editing process.

 As we shoot I’m looking for a human connection.
 That typically won’t click with the employee reading a script with a camera a foot from their face.
-It might feel more efficient to shoot only what you need, but the humanity is buried under a mound of irrelevant talk and is finally excavated in the editing room.
+It might feel more efficient to shoot only what you need, but your subject’s humanity is buried under a mound of irrelevant talk and is finally excavated in the editing room.
 Follow Michelangelo’s advice: To create a statue of David, “remove everything that isn’t David.”